qqqlab/madflight-docs/docs/index.md

     - `imu` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data
     - `led` LED driver
     - `mag` Magnetometer sensor (external)
+    - `nav` Waypoint navigation
     - `out` Output to motors and servos
+    - `pid` PID controller
     - `rcl` Remote Control Link, retrieves RC receiver data and sends telemetry data
+    - `tbx` Toolbox, common tools
+    - `veh` Vehicle info
 - Most modules are interfaced through a global object, for example the `imu` object has property `imu.gx` which is the current gyro x-axis rate in degrees per second for the selected IMU chip.
-- The module implementations are in subdirectories of the `src/madflight` directory.
-Here you find the module header file, e.g. `src/madflight/imu/imu.h`.
+- The module implementations are in subdirectories of the `src` directory.
+Here you'll find the module header file, e.g. `src/imu/imu.h`.
 - The module files are usually subdivided in gizmos, which can be selected in _madflight_ config.
 For example: `imu_gizmo MPU6500`

 ## Changes from dRehmFlight